 Slate roofing is made from a kind of stone that can last for up to 150 years.
 This makes slate one of the longest-lasting roofing materials available.
 Slate has a very distinctive, rustic look that calls to many homeowners.
-One of the main advantages of slate roofing is that it is extremely fire resistant, giving you more security in your home and protecting your belongings from fire.
+One of the main advantages of slate roofing is that it is fire resistant, giving you more security in your home and protecting your belongings from fire.
 A drawback of slate roofing is that slate is rather fragile and some tiles or pieces may need to be replaced after extreme weather.
 Overall, though, slate tiles are well worth the investment and will ensure that your roof is protected for years to come.

 Composite Slate Roofing